 9. Let Go and Realign with Your Divine Masculine

+Once the body begins to settle, the deeper work becomes learning to release control and trust life again.
 Release what lies beyond your control, which is often far more than you realize.
 Simply do your best and surrender the rest; if something is truly meant for you, it will find its way.
 Embrace faith and trust that things will ultimately resolve, allowing yourself to lighten up and avoid the trap of taking every detail so seriously.
 This is the key to aligning with the divine masculine.

 Let go of that heavy sense of seriousness and return to a state of innocence, remembering to incorporate play into each day to balance the effort you expend.
 By detaching from the outcome, you create the necessary space for peace and unexpected joy to enter your life.